arirawr/sentiment-bear/IMESSAGE.md

     `node sentiment.js`

-3. Your results will be in `results/imessage.json` and `results/imessage.csv`
+3. Your results will be in `results/imessage.csv`